TAR-IT/php-static-sites/README.md

 1. Fork/clone the repository or download the repository as a .zip folder and unzip it.
 ### Usage
 1. Start building your pages & templates
-1. Generate the static sites by using the build script
+1. Generate the static sites by using the build script via the terminal
     ```bash
-    ./build.sh
+    php build.php # --prod tag for production variables
     ```
 <!-- TODO: ## Testing -->
 <!-- TODO: ## Contributing -->